Graph subshifts: Periodicity and finiteness

 \subsection{Undecidability}

-\begin{theo} The dichotomy from Proposition~\ref{p:dicho} is undecidable, given a list of $\setZ^2$-NN constraints. \end{theo} \begin{proof} Every set $\F$ of $\setZ^2$-NN constraints defines both a (graph) SFT $\Z$, and a classical SFT $\Z'$ over the infinite grid (which is included in $\Z$).
-If $\Z'$ is strongly aperiodic, then $\Z$ is in Class~\ref{i:aper}, whereas if it contains a weakly periodic configuration, then $\Z$ is in Class~\ref{i:fini}.
-The dichotomy is then directly equivalent to strong aperiodicity of $\Z'$, which is known to be undecidable \cite{gurkor72}. \end{proof} Consequently, the class of homogeneous graph SFTs that contains only finite graphs is computably unseparable from the class of graph SFTs containing both finite and infinite graphs.
+\begin{theorem} The dichotomy from Proposition~\ref{p:dicho} is undecidable, given a list of $\setZ^2$-NN constraints. \end{theorem} This is a consequence of Theorem \ref{t:perfin}, allowing us to reduce the previous dichotomy to a classical periodicity problem on $\setZ^2$.
+Consequently, the class of graph SFTs that contains only infinite graphs with the same support is computably unseparable from the class of graph SFTs containing both finite and infinite graphs.

-This means the undecidability of any property that is implied by one of the two classes, and which implies the negation of the other one. \begin{cor} The problem whether a graph SFT contains only finite graphs, and the problem whether a graph SFT is homogeneous, are both undecidable. \end{cor} More precisely, the reduction directly gives that the dichotomy is $\Sigma^0_1$-complete, so that all general properties separating it are $\Sigma^0_1$-hard.
+This means the undecidability of any property that is implied by one of the two classes, and which implies the negation of the other one. \begin{corollary} The problem whether a graph SFT contains only infinite graphs, and the problem whether a graph SFT admits only one support for all its graphs, are both undecidable (even when restricted to graph SFTs with $\setZ^2$-NN constraints). \end{corollary} More precisely, the reduction directly gives that all properties separating the dichotomy are $\Sigma^0_1$-hard.
 The encoding of Cayley graphs into graph SFTs also, more directly, implies the following undecidability result.

-\begin{theo} There exists a Cayley SFT $\Z^\Gamma_{\{0\}}$ such that the problem whether, given a word $u\in\Pi^*$, $u$ represents a cycle from the origin back to itself in every graph of $\Z^\Gamma_{\{0\}} $, is undecidable. \end{theo} It is actually $\Sigma^0_1$-complete. \begin{proof} From Proposition~\ref{p:cayley}, $u$ represents a cycle from the origin back to itself in every graph of $\Z_\Gamma$ if and only if it represents the identity element in $\Gamma$, which means that it is in the language of the \emph{word problem}.
-It is known that there exists a finitely presented group $\Gamma$ whose word problem is undecidable. \end{proof}
+\begin{theorem} There exists a finite presentation of a group $\Gamma$ such that the problem whether a given word $u\in\Pi^*$ represents a cycle from the origin back to itself in every graph of $\Z^\Gamma_{\{0\}} $ is undecidable. \end{theorem} It is actually $\Sigma^0_1$-complete.